Tracy at The Therapy Rooms Newcastle shows you how to get rid of shoulder pain

 Try these 4 simple exercises to ease shoulder pain….

-1. Towel Roll Stretch
+1. Towel Roll Stretch for shoulder pain

 Take a large towel and place it on the floor or a firm surface.
 Lie on top of it so that the towel is lengthways along the spine.
 It shouldn’t be so low down that it lies below the ribs.
 Make sure you put a pillow behind the neck to support it.
 Lie there for 10 minutes and relax.
 You may be more comfortable if you lie with your knees bent.

-2. Rotation of Thoracic Spine Using a Chair
+2. Rotation of Thoracic Spine Using a Chair for Shoulder pain

 This is a great one for when you’re sitting at a desk.
 Whilst sitting in firm upright chair, without wheels, turn to the right, as if you’re reaching for something behind you.
 Hold the back of the chair with the right hand, reach for the back of the chair with the left hand and pull yourself further round.
 Make sure you keep your bottom firmly planted in the chair as there’s a huge temptation to lift it off to get further round.